 A word of warning however.
 Visitors should not expect a fireworks display!
 The fire brigade are on hand, but take a back seat.
 There are no barriers, there is no safety net.
 This is real fire and the heat of the flames is immense.
 So see it, quick, before health-and-safety have the organisers over a barrel!

 Where to stay

-Take a look at our glorious East Devon cottages, all located less than 5 miles from the heat of the action.
+To witness tar barrel racing for yourselves, take a look at our glorious East Devon cottages, all located less than 5 miles from the heat of the action.